-- · empowerment/capacity-building - a focus on tourism-infrastructure investment - aggressively marketing South Africa as a tourism destination to international markets - a domestic tourism and travel campaign.
+- empowerment and capacity-building - a focus on tourism-infrastructure investment - aggressively marketing South Africa as a tourism destination to international markets - a domestic tourism and travel campaign.

-Raising general awareness about the opportunities for domestic travel continues to be a priority.
+Raising general awareness about the opportunities for domestic travel remains a priority.
 The aim is to encourage South Africans to travel within their country, to make tourism products accessible to all, to facilitate the development of a culture of tourism, and to create a safe and welcoming environment for visitors.